U.S. Route 80 in Georgia: History

-In 2017, it was planned to extended Jimmy DeLoach Parkway from its current southern terminus at US 80/SR 17/SR 26, partially along the path of Bloomingdale Road (from SR 17's current southern terminus at I-16 to just south of its intersection with the northern terminus of Pine Barren Road).
+In 2017, it was planned to extended Jimmy DeLoach Parkway from its then southern terminus at US 80/SR 17/SR 26, partially along the path of Bloomingdale Road (from SR 17's current southern terminus at I-16 to just south of its intersection with the northern terminus of Pine Barren Road).
 Construction on the extension began in 2018.
+The at-grade intersection at the former southern terminus of the Jimmy DeLoach Parkway was converted into a full diamond interchange.
+The extension of the parkway was planned to be designated as SR 1251 until it is opened.
+The former alignment of SR 17 was also planned to be redesignated as SR 17 Conn.
+Also, the eastern end of Osteen Road, which lies on the right-of-way of the extension, was to be shifted to the west.
+After initially being expected to completed October 2021, the extension was officially opened on August 30, 2022.

 Future

 Part of US 80 from the Alabama state line to Geneva, Georgia is part of the Fall Line Freeway, a highway that connects Columbus and Augusta.
 This portion may eventually be incorporated into the proposed eastern extension of Interstate 14 (I-14), which is currently entirely within Central Texas and may be extended into Augusta.

-The at-grade intersection at Jimmy DeLoach Parkway's current southern terminus is to be converted into a full diamond interchange.
-The extension of the parkway is planned to be designated as SR 1251 until it is opened.
-The former alignment of SR 17 is planned to be redesignated as SR 17 Conn.
-Also, the eastern end of Osteen Road, which lies on the right-of-way of the extension, is to be shifted to the west.